-A certificate program in the Plant Bioscience is designed to provide students with education and training in horticulture, propagation/micropropagation, agriculture, pest management, and crop improvement.
+A certificate program in the Plant Bioscience (PBTASC) is designed to provide students with education and training in horticulture, propagation/ micropropagation, agriculture, pest management, and crop improvement.

-BOT 101 General Botany 4

-CHEM 151 Elementary Survey of Chemistry 3

-Elementary Survey of Chemistry Laboratory

-SCI 121/121I fulfill the requirement for BOT 101

-SCI 121/121L fulfill the requirement for BOT 101 CHEM 161/161L fulfill the requirements for CHEM 151/151L
+BOT 101 General Botany .
+4 CHEM 151 Elementary Survey of Chemistry .
+3 CHEM 151L Elementary Survey of Chemistry Laboratory .
+1 SCI 121/121L fulfill the requirement for BOT 101 CHEM 161/1 61L fulfill the requirements for CHEM 151/151 L